Fireworks Safety ~ National Council

 Urges Consumers to Practice Safe and Responsible Use of Consumer Fireworks During Their Fourth of July Festivities

-The National Council on Fireworks Safety offers these common sense safety tips for using consumer fireworks in the hopes that injuries to consumers can be greatly reduced this season.
-It is up to consumers to use fireworks in a safe and responsible manner:
+The National Council on Fireworks Safety offers these common sense safety tips for using consumer fireworks in the hopes that injuries to consumers get significantly reduced this season.
+It is up to consumers to use fireworks safely and responsibly:

 - Parents and caretakers should always closely supervise teens if they are using fireworks.